 Choosing a wedding photographer is not always easy.
+Knowing exactly what questions to ask your wedding photographer will be highly beneficial in the selection process.
 You’ll be spending your whole day with them.
-You want to make sure that you not only jive well together but that you have looked at their portfolio or website to ensure that you like their shooting style, editing, and the overall feel of their images.
+In fact, I always joke with my brides that they will spend more of the day with me than their future spouse!
+So, you want to make sure that you not only jive well with your photographer but that you have looked at their portfolio or website to ensure that you like their shooting style, editing, and the overall feel of their images.

 There are lots of ways to go about finding a photographer.
 Asking family and friends in your community for recommendations, googling, social media, etc . . .
 Once you found a few you like, check out their work and see if their style is what you are looking for.
 Once you’ve established that, the next two biggest questions are availability and pricing.

 That should leave you with a few options.
 I’ve assembled a list of questions for you to ask to help get you started on choosing the best one for you.

 As previously mentioned, I always recommend looking at your photographer’s work to make sure they have a consistent style to their images.
 Usually, not always, but usually – if you see a photographer with multiple editing/photography styles on their social media or website, it could mean they are just starting out and working on curating their own style and brand.
 This is just something to be aware of when shopping around.
 This can also help you look at their experience level, which can also help you narrow down your choices.
 Always, always, check out reviews from other brides and previous clients, and meet up with them to see who you feel would be best for your big day!
 Ask all the questions and start getting excited!!